top of page

 Spring brings with it, lightness, increase in light (hard to believe when you live in PNW), renewal, transformation, growth, and inspiration to play like spring bunnies!

 In our physical movement practices we can look at shapes and movements to help create more space, to attempt to slow down (so we don't get too swept up with the bunnies), breathe (change can overwhelm), and tidy up (there's a reason why spring cleaning is a thing).
+Get outside more!
+And, more a bit more of movement to get that winter sludge off the bones and body.
+Find your balance of not getting swept away, but also make sure you are moving and looking for opportunities to play.

 I love the the Ayurveda Physician that authored "Mindful Cleanse", Ronly Blau.
 Check out her videos and resources on her website!
 I adore her!